MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 For Azure Container Registry, the determining factors for cost optimization include:

 - Required throughput for Docker image downloads from the Container registry to Azure Machine Learning
-- Requirements for enterprise security features such as Azure Private Link.
+- Requirements for enterprise security features such as Azure Private Link

 For production scenarios where high throughput or enterprise security is required, the Premium SKU of Azure Container Registry is recommended.